All About Testosterone

 What are the challenges to testosterone testing?

-- Low or high: can’t predict T
+- Low or high values, means it can’t predict T accurately.

-- Less important for measurement
+- It’s relatively less important for measurement.

-- Abnormal levels are rare
+- Abnormal levels are rare.

 Is there a diagnosis for low testosterone?